 2. Membership, Qualifications, and Compensation.

-3. Chairmanship.
-Unless the Board elects the Committee Chairman, the members of the Committee shall designate a Chairman by the majority vote of the full Committee membership.
+3. Chair.
+Unless the Board elects the Committee Chair, the members of the Committee shall designate a Chair by the majority vote of the full Committee membership.

 4. Duties and Responsibilities